To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-Most people dismiss the commercialism, the pagan influence, or the impossibility of a December 25 birth, and take comfort in slogans such as “Put Christ back in Christmas.”
-But, would true Christians feel comfortable celebrating Christmas if they understood that you cannot "Put Christ back in Christmas” because Christmas is founded upon Satan worship?
+Most people dismiss the commercialism, the pagan influence, and the impossibility of a December 25 birth, and take comfort in slogans such as “Put Christ back in Christmas.”
+But how many professing Christians would feel comfortable celebrating Christmas if they understood that you cannot “put Christ back in Christmas” because Christmas is Satanic?

-This is no new understanding!
-But the churches of the world hide or ignore this truth!
-The Catholic Encyclopedia reveals: "Christmas was not among the earliest festivals of the Church.
-Irenaeus and Tertullian omit it from their lists of feasts…" (vol. 3, pp. 724, 728).
-Christmas was even briefly outlawed in Massachusetts in 1659 and in England in the mid 1600s as being unbiblical.
+This is no new understanding—but the churches of the world hide or ignore this truth.
+The Catholic Encyclopedia reveals that “Christmas was not among the earliest festivals of the Church.
+Irenaeus and Tertullian omit it from their lists of feasts” (“Christmas,” NewAdvent.org).
+Christmas was even briefly outlawed in Massachusetts in 1659 and in England in the mid-1600s as being unbiblical.

-Understand.
-Before Christmas was the Roman Saturnalia, upon which Christmas is founded.
-Tertullian, considered an early Catholic church father, wrote that during the Saturnalia, presents were exchanged and “every pomp of the devil is frequented" (On Idolatry, circa 200–206ad).
+Many understand that before Christmas was the Roman Saturnalia, upon which Christmas is founded.
+Tertullian, considered an early Catholic church father, wrote that during the Saturnalia, presents were exchanged and “every pomp of the devil is frequented” (“On Idolatry (Tertullian)”).

-The pagan god Zervan was depicted as a winged, part-human, part-lion figure.
-Thus, we see that Zervan depicts angelic cherubim characteristics (2 Chronicles 3:13; Ezekiel 10:14).
-Further, Zervan was typically accompanied by snakes wrapped around his legs, arms or body (The Mysteries of Mithra, by Franz Cumont, 1903, page 93).
-Scripture reveals that Satan (formerly Lucifer) is a fallen cherub (Ezekiel 28:14–16), and is associated with the snake (Genesis 3:1–14; Revelation 20:2).
+The pagan god Zurvan was depicted as a winged, part-human, part-lion figure.
+Thus, we see that Zurvan depicts angelic cherubim characteristics (2 Chronicles 3:13; Ezekiel 10:14).
+Further, Zurvan was typically accompanied by snakes wrapped around his legs, arms, or body (Franz Cumont, The Mysteries of Mithra, 1903, p.
+93).
+Scripture reveals that Satan is a fallen cherub (Ezekiel 28:14–16), and is associated with the snake (Genesis 3:1–14; Revelation 20:2).

 A righteous angel will not permit himself to be worshipped (Revelation 19:10; 22:9).
 And Revelation 9:20 warns that idolaters are actually worshipping demons.
-Clearly, the cherub who demands his worship at the winter-solstice is no righteous angel.
-Whether calling himself Zervan, Saturn or another eponym, this deity is a proxy for no other than Satan, the fallen cherub!
+Clearly, the cherub who demands his worship at the winter solstice is no righteous angel.
+Whether calling himself Zurvan, Saturn, or another eponym, this deity is a proxy for none other than the fallen cherub called Satan.

-But even the Roman Saturnalia and Persian Mithraism were adaptions of an even earlier mystery religion—the Babylonian mystery cult.
-The ancient Babylonians celebrated the reborn Nimrod as the newborn Tammuz by worshipping an evergreen tree (now the common Christmas tree).
+But even the Roman Saturnalia and Persian Mithraism were remnants of an even earlier mystery religion—the Babylonian mystery cult.
+The ancient Babylonians celebrated the reborn Nimrod as the newborn Tammuz by worshipping an evergreen tree—now the common Christmas tree.
 The Babylonians also celebrated this rebirth during the winter solstice.
-Jeremiah condemns ancient Israel for copying this terrible paganism, and even specifically mentions the decorated evergreen tree in Jeremiah 3:13.
+Jeremiah condemns ancient Israel for copying this terrible paganism, and even specifically mentions the decorated tree in Jeremiah 10.

-Regardless of fond memories or whether “everyone does it,” a true Christian will reject Christmas, not only because of the commercialism, the pagan influence, and the impossibility of Jesus being born mid-winter, but more fundamentally because Christ refuses to have any part with idolatry (2 Corinthians 6:15–16).
-Christ was never part of Christmas and He will not be “put back" in Christmas.
+Regardless of fond memories or whether “everyone does it,” a true Christian will reject Christmas—because Christ refuses to have any part in idolatry (2 Corinthians 6:15–16).
+Christ was never part of Christmas, and He will not be “put back” into it.

-God commands us to "learn not the way of the heathen" (Jeremiah 10:2, KJV), reveals that pagan celebrations are abominations to Him (Jeremiah 10:3–4; Ezekiel 8:13–14), and tells us not to change what was taught through Christ and the Apostles (2 Thessalonians 2:15).
-Once this truth is understood, a true Christian will shudder at the idea of celebrating Christmas, realizing that these winter solstice celebrations are indeed Satan’s celebrations.
+God commands us to reject heathen ways (Jeremiah 10:2), reveals that pagan celebrations and Satanic “holidays” are abominations to Him (Jeremiah 10:3–4; Ezekiel 8:13–14), and tells us not to change the teachings of Jesus Christ and the Apostles (2 Thessalonians 2:15).
+Understanding this truth, a true Christian will not even consider celebrating Christmas, realizing that these winter solstice celebrations are indeed Satan’s celebrations.